-- The District budget shall be in the form described in Section 107 of the Town Law and shall be adopted in the manner provided in Section 181 of the Town Law. - On or before the 21st day prior to the budget hearing, the Board of Fire Commissioners must adopt the proposed budget, file a copy with the District's Secretary and post the budget on the District's website, if they maintain one. - No sooner than the 20th day prior to the budget hearing, the District must post a notice of the budget hearing for 15 days on the District's website, if they maintain one, and sign board and provide a copy of the notice of the budget hearing to the Town Clerk of the town in which the District is located and in which the District contracts. - On or before 15 days prior to the budget hearing, the District must publish a notice of the budget hearing in its official newspaper, post a published notice on the District's website, if they maintain one, and provide a copy of the proposed budget for public inspection to the Town Clerk of the town in which the District is located. - On the 3rd Tuesday in October, the Board of Fire Commissioners shall hold a public hearing to discuss the contents of the proposed budget.
+- The District budget shall be in the form described in Section 107 of the Town Law and shall be adopted in the manner provided in Section 181 of the Town Law. - On or before the 21st day prior to the budget hearing, the Board must adopt the proposed budget, file a copy with the District's Secretary and post the budget on the District's website, if they maintain one. - No sooner than the 20th day prior to the budget hearing, the District must post a notice of the budget hearing for 15 days on the District's website, if they maintain one, and sign board and provide a copy of the notice of the budget hearing to the Town Clerk of the town in which the District is located and in which the District contracts. - On or before 15 days prior to the budget hearing, the District must publish a notice of the budget hearing in its official newspaper, post a published notice on the District's website, if they maintain one, and provide a copy of the proposed budget for public inspection to the Town Clerk of the town in which the District is located. - On the 3rd Tuesday in October, the Board shall hold a public hearing to discuss the contents of the proposed budget.
 The hearing shall be conducted and scheduled in a manner that maximizes participation.
-At such hearing, any person may be heard in favor of or against the proposed budget as compiled, or for or against any item or items therein contained.
+At such hearing, any person may be heard in favor of or against the proposed budget as compiled, or for or against any item or items therein contained. - After the public hearing, the Board may adopt changes, alterations and revisions to the proposed budget, except that the Board shall not add or increase an appropriation to a capital reserve fund not contained in the proposed budget. - On or before November 4th, the board shall adopt the District's annual budget. - On or before November 7th, the District's secretary shall deliver two certified copies of the District's annual budget to the Town Clerk of the town in which the District is located.